therealchjones/mffer/docs/mff.md

 ## Introduction

-(Marvel Future Fight)[http://www.marvelfuturefight.com/] is a mobile (iOS and Android) online role playing game published by (NetMarble)[http://netmarble.com].
-It is developed using (Unity)[https://unity.com] and compiled into native code for its platforms using (IL2CPP)[https://docs.unity3d.com/Manual/IL2CPP.html].
+[Marvel Future Fight](http://www.marvelfuturefight.com/) is a mobile (iOS and Android) online role playing game published by [NetMarble](http://netmarble.com).
+It is developed using [Unity](https://unity.com) and compiled into native code for its platforms using [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html).
 The Android version is available from the Play Store.

-The programming and delivery of Marvel Future Fight are complex but accessible, and this document attempts to gather a great deal of information describing the exploration of Marvel Future Fight code, as well as to explicitly list some assumptions made in the development of (mffer)[https://github.com/therealchjones/mffer].
+The programming and delivery of Marvel Future Fight are complex but accessible, and this document attempts to gather a great deal of information describing the exploration of Marvel Future Fight code, as well as to explicitly list some assumptions made in the development of [mffer](https://github.com/therealchjones/mffer).
 Where information is unknown but thought to be true, such assumption is written explicitly.
 For definitive information, evaluation of the code defining the information is given where possible.

 This is (or strives to be) a development document, not gameplay instructions or advice.
 Although knowing minutiae of expertly playing Marvel Future Fight is not